I am not alone in loathing Richard Epstein’s book — March 6, 2010

 And … that’s about it.
 Our narrator lives in his little room, thinks about his past, and mourns the loss of his wife.
 What’s amazing about this mourning is that it never really sheds any light on his late wife; he’s talking about other people, but he’s really talking about himself.
 Perhaps this is The Point, but this is not a Point in whose company I care to spend 200 pages.

 This is a self-consciously belletristic book.
-It is also self-consciously trying to remind us of Nabokov’s [book: Speak, Memory].
-Its self-conscious parroting only serves to remind you of the unbridgeable distance between [book: Speak, Memory] and [book: The Sea].
+It is also self-consciously trying to remind us of Nabokov’s Speak, Memory.
+Its self-conscious parroting only serves to remind you of the unbridgeable distance between Speak, Memory and The Sea.

 Some recent, scattered discoveries about Boston bars — February 14, 2010